Alleged serial killer charged in 3 murders at NYCHA senior complex in Brooklyn

 In November of 2015, 82-year-old Myrtle McKinney was discovered dead on her kitchen floor by police.

-It was initially ruled to be natural causes but later reclassified as homicide after a knife wound was found on the back of her neck.
+The death was initially ruled to be natural causes but later reclassified as homicide after the funeral director found a knife wound on the back of her neck.
 She also suffered three broken ribs.

+"Relieved there's an arrest and surprised it's over five years later," her son, Mark Lewis, said.
+"Didn't think it would take that long.
+Have to move forward and see what's next."

 Detectives are said to have long eyed Gavin, but he was never charged due to lack of evidence.